 WHO’S WHO FROM SINFONIA TORONTO

-Now in its 16th season, Sinfonia Toronto has toured in Europe twice, receiving glowing reviews.
+Now in its 17th season, Sinfonia Toronto has toured in the United States and twice in Europe, receiving glowing reviews.
 It has released four CD’s, including a JUNO Award winner, and performs in many Ontario cities.
 Its extensive repertoire includes all the major string orchestra works of the 18th through 21st centuries, and it has premiered many new works.
-Under the baton of Nurhan Arman the orchestra’s performances present outstanding international guest artists and prominent Canadian musicians.
+Under the baton of Nurhan Arman, the orchestra’s performances present outstanding international guest artists and prominent Canadian musicians.

-Nurhan Arman has conducted throughout Europe, Asia, South America, Canada and the United States, returning regularly to many orchestras in Europe.
+Nurhan Arman has conducted throughout Europe, Asia, South America, Canada and the United States, regularly returning tomany orchestras in Europe.
 Among the orchestras Maestro Arman has conducted are the Moscow Philharmonic, Deutsches Kammerorchester Frankfurt, Filarmonica Italiana, St. Petersburg State Hermitage Orchestra, Orchestre Regional d’Ile de France, Hungarian Symphony, Milano Classica and Belgrade Philharmonic.
-During the 2014-15 season he will conduct in Italy, Austria, Poland and Mexico.

 Details at a glance: